omen-thunder/atm/README.md

 Partial/poor contribution | 50% - 99%
 Full contribution | 100%

-Each team must submit their technical report as PDF (one submission per group) through the provided link this Canvas page.
-All group members must sign the assignment coversheet Download assignment coversheet and attach it as the first page of the technical report. (reports that does not include the signed assignment cover sheet will not be marked).
+Each team must submit their technical report as PDF (__one submission per group__) through the provided link this Canvas page.
+All group members must sign the [assignment coversheet](https://canvas.sydney.edu.au/courses/36380/files/18516331/download?wrap=1) and attach it as the first page of the technical report. (reports that does not include the signed assignment cover sheet will not be marked).
 Turnitin will be used to check similarity with resources.
 You may need to reference any information you may use from other resources.

 Each team must submit their latest source code version of the Automated Teller Machine (ATM) application as zip file with all your project files (a separate submission link will be supplied prior to the deadline).
 A specialized software might be used to check code similarity.